Jerusalem (Mendelssohn book): The natural condition of man is intolerance (Thomas Hobbes)

-From this libertarian point of view, he drew nearer to Thomas Hobbes' scenario of the "war of every man against every man" (bellum omnium contra omnes) which Hobbes had described as the "natural condition of mankind" in his book Leviathan:
+From this libertarian point of view, he drew nearer to Thomas Hobbes' scenario of the "war of all against all" (bellum omnium contra omnes) which Hobbes had described as the "natural condition of mankind" in his book Leviathan:

 From this natural human condition, which was banned by a religious fear of God (in Bosse's frontispiece made up by a crowd of people), Mendelssohn defined the role of the state (the left column under the sword) and the role of the religion (the right column under the crook) and the way, how they both had to be brought into harmony:

 The state gives orders and coerces; the religion educates and convinces; the state declares laws, religion offers precepts.
 The state has physical power and uses it, when it is necessary; the power of religion is charity and beneficience.

 But, whatever the religion might be which had to be kept in harmony with the state, the state as a secular authority should never have the right to decide about the faith and the conscience of its citizens.

 In Thomas Hobbes' Leviathan the argument that the fear of God also committed the state as an inferior power, was borrowed from a theological tradition which was also very common in Christian Patristic and its reception of the Tanakh.
 Mendelssohn obviously used Hobbes' moral philosophy to address the present conditions in the French and the Habsburg monarchy and its Roman Catholic constitution, but his main address was probably Prussia and its "philosopher king".

 But Mendelssohn's "triumph" over Hobbes did not mean that Hobbes' condition of human nature was not important for his own political theory.
 Hobbes' impressive justification of a social contract was much more useful for the rhetorical needs of Haskalah than Rousseau's contrat sociale, because his moral philosophy reflected very deeply the consequences of the abuse of political power.
 And all contemporaries who had another faith than that of state religion, were quite familiar with these consequences.